Manveer-Pbx1/LinkedIn-Bot/README.md

 ### How the tool is supposed to work

-Upon running the program, a new window would appear where first the login would happen automatically, and secondly, you might need to resolve the captcha on your own as LinkedIn practices to avoid abuse of bots.
+Upon running the program, a new window would appear where first the login would happen automatically, and then, you might need to resolve the captcha on your own as LinkedIn practices to avoid abuse of bots.

+After you have solved the captcha, you may see a message on your terminal that says, "Press enter to continue".